-welcome to my thread on MS nutrition. since my dx in jan 2006 i have done much research on the nutrition connection to MS. many others also do such research and there is a lot of information on diets and supplement regimens.
+welcome to my thread on nutrition for health in general, and ms in particular. since my dx in jan 2006 i have done much research on the nutrition connection to health vs disease. many others also do such research and there is a lot of information on diets and supplement regimens.

 Status of nutrition education in medical schools

 "On average, students received 23.9 contact hours of nutrition instruction during medical school (range: 2–70 h)."

 ime, elements of success re optimizing nutritional status include:

 1) willingness to be proactive about one's own health (what a light bulb moment for me - the doctor is not the responsible party!)

 2) willingness to learn about nutrition research and take the info on board going forward.

 3) access to a cooperative health care professional, who is willing to use nutrition research and facilitate bloodwork.

 4) a clear understanding of the distinct difference between 'normal' lab values and 'optimal' ones. your doctor probably won't get this

 5) willingness to undertake a long term nutritional restoration project aimed at achieving healthy serum targets, using adaptive management and monitoring data to adjust one's regimen if and as needed, over time. this is very important. supplements at high doses can create imbalances of their own over time. you can't just start a regimen, especially a high dose regimen, and keep it up for years without testing its effects on other nutrients.